semen-ksv/Learning_Django_blog/README.md

 # learn_django_project_blog
-Learning Django by creating blog website
+Learning Django by creating blog website.
+In this project will be...